MVakharia/mvakharia.github.io/easy_mode_habit_formation.md

 Then, players step up a difficulty level or progress through the game and suddenly feel punished for not using tools that the game never encouraged them to practice.

-This is a design failure, not a player failure.
-When lower levels don't reinforce the behaviours that the game will demand later, players build a mental model that needs to scale horizontally, rather than one that can naturally scale vertically.
+Players will feel like they failed when it's really a design failure.
+When lower levels don't reinforce the behaviours that the game will demand later, players build a mental model that hasn't yet scaled horizontally in the way that it needs to, rather than one that's ready to scale vertically.

 Rather than optimising for what will matter on a higher difficulty, players optimise for what works now.